 A variety of degenerative conditions can lead to anatomical abnormalities that cause these passageways to narrow, in which case the spinal nerves can become compressed or “pinched.”
 This condition is also referred to as foraminal stenosis.

 While it is most common for foraminal narrowing to be unilateral, or affecting only one side of the body, bilateral narrowing is possible.
 Degenerative spinal abnormalities that can lead to stenosis include a herniated disc, a bulging disc, bone spurs, and spondylolisthesis, among others.

 Conservative Treatments for Bilateral Foraminal Stenosis

-If you are experiencing pain, tingling, numbness, or weakness in your back, neck, or extremities and your doctor has diagnosed you with bilateral neural foraminal narrowing, treatment options are available.
-Your doctor may suggest a variety of non-operative, conservative methods:
+If you are experiencing pain, tingling, numbness, or weakness in your back, neck, or extremities and your physician has diagnosed you with bilateral neural foraminal narrowing, treatment options are available.
+Your physician may suggest a variety of non-operative, conservative methods:

 - Low-impact exercise

 - Gentle stretching or restorative yoga

 - Intermittent periods of rest